Welcome to Mercy's House System!

 When a student comes into Mercy, she joins a class of young women her age who experience and learn the Mercy traditions alongside of her.
 These classmates play an integral role in her time at Mercy, but we also know that nurturing relationships across the entire student-body and with faculty and staff members is equally as important for experiencing Mercy to its fullest.
-In order to do this, Mercy is integrating a house system into our school.

 Each house consists of randomly placed freshmen, sophomores, juniors, seniors, faculty and staff members and is named after a strong force in our foundress, Catherine McAuley’s, life.